-Sagging eyelids and bulging fat pads can add years to your appearance and even affect your vision, but in most cases, a minor eyelid surgery procedure called blepharoplasty can correct the problem.
-Gary Donath, MD, at Central Coast Institute for Plastic Surgery in Pismo Beach, California, is an experienced plastic surgeon who performs blepharoplasty procedures for patients living in San Luis Obispo and North Santa Barbara counties.
+Sagging eyelids can add years to your appearance and even affect your vision, but in most cases, a minor eyelid surgery procedure called blepharoplasty can correct the problem.
+Gary Donath, MD, and Danielle E. Giacona, DO, at Central Coast Institute for Plastic Surgery in Pismo Beach, California, are experienced plastic surgeons who perform blepharoplasty procedures for patients living in San Luis Obispo and North Santa Barbara counties.
 Find out more about eyelid surgery and how it can restore a more youthful appearance by calling the office today, or book an appointment online.

 However, there are a couple of situations in which blepharoplasty will not produce improvement.
 If the brow has dropped or descended, this requires a brow lift rather than eyelid surgery.
-And in cases where puffiness around the eyes is the result of allergies, surgery isn’t an effective solution.
+And in cases where puffiness around the eyes is the result of allergies, an eyelift isn’t a solution.

-Only an experienced plastic surgeon can determine the best treatment plan for you.
-Dr. Donath is happy to evaluate each patient on an individual basis to make a recommendation.
+Only a doctor can determine the best treatment plan for you.
+Dr. Donath and Dr. Giacona are happy to evaluate each patient on an individual basis to make a recommendation.

-Excess skin is removed through a very small incision, which is meticulously sutured following the procedure.
-During upper eyelid surgery, Dr. Donath makes an incision in the natural crease of the eyelid, while the lower lid surgery incision is made just below the lashes.
+Excess skin is removed through a very small incision, which is sutured closed following the procedure.
+During upper eyelid surgery, your provider makes an incision in the natural crease of the eyelid, while the lower lid surgery incision is made just below the lashes.

 Some patients need only upper or lower lid surgery, while others require both.
 On average, each procedure takes about an hour to complete – that is, an hour to correct and refine the upper lid and an additional hour for the lower.